IBM-SkillsAcademy/big-data-eng-2020/scripts/big-data-ecosystem/readme.md

 ---------------------------------------------------------------------------
 5- Steps to run the customization scripts for BigSQL exercises
 ---------------------------------------------------------------------------
-<br> Follow the instructions in README in https://github.com/IBM-SkillsAcademy/big-data-eng-2020/blob/master/big-sql/
+Follow the instructions in README in https://github.com/IBM-SkillsAcademy/big-data-eng-2020/blob/master/big-sql/

 ---------------------------------------------------------------------------